FoxLisk/alttp-notes/glitches/hook_pushing/spin_duration.md

 In order to get a long duration out of this, we need to start a spin and then interrupt it almost immediately, in whatever slot we've set our desired direction in.
 In practice this is slot 0, because this stuff only really works with slot 9 block pushes afaict.

-Here are some setups for setting high duration values in slot 0.

-### Blue Boom/Fire Rod

-1. Place a slot 3 block
-2. Place bomb
-3. Slash sword 4 times, holding on the 4th one
-4. Right before sword is charged, throw boom/fire rod
-5. Dash dust
-6. Release spin

-This is harder with the fire rod, because the casting animation kills your sword sparkles.
-You have to delay between the shot and the spin release, and you have to spin before the firerod despawns, and you have to time it all against the bomb.
-It's manageable but blue boom is much more forgiving.

-### Ice Rod

-This assumes nothing except the slot 9 block is down (i.e. free front slots)

-1. Place bomb
-2. Slash sword 3 times, holding on the 3rd
-3. When the spin is charged, ice rod
-4. After the ice rod projectile has traveled about 2 tiles, release spin

-This is a little finicky because of how many sparkles are de- and re-spawning all the time.

-This unfortunately doesn't work with red boom - with sword sparkles out, the red boom sparkles go ape shit and fill up all your slots and your spin doesn't reliably go into slot 0.
-I haven't found a workable red boom setup yet.

 # Stopping Coordinates

 Be careful - the spin **does** set [stopping coordinates](stopping_coordinates.md).
 These coordinates are dependent on both Link's coordinates when you spin, and the direction Link is facing.
 I have included the direction set by `2A` for completeness; it shouldn't matter in real setups, which depend on the `2B` ancilla.